nikeshbhagalia/Youtube-Thumbnail-Retriever/README.md

 # Youtube-Thumbnail-Retriever

-Retrieve all thumbnails for a youtube channel
+Retrieve all thumbnails for a Youtube channel

 Change the constant YoutubeChannelVideosUrl to the url of the videos pages of the youtube channel of the thumbnails you want to retrieve.
 Change the constant DestinationPath to where you want to save the thumbnails on your computer.